Mick Nunan: Fitzroy Football Club senior coach

-After Fitzroy lost to Essendon in Round 13, 1996 and just 48 hours after Fitzroy announced its intentions to merge with Brisbane Bears, Nunan announced his resignation as senior coach of Fitzroy Football Club to the staff and players, which he had planned to do if a merger went ahead.
+After Fitzroy lost to Essendon in Round 14, 1996 and just 48 hours after the Fitzroy administrator at the time negotiated a deal with Brisbane Bears whereby Brisbane would take over Fitzroy's AFL operations, Nunan announced his resignation as senior coach of Fitzroy Football Club to the staff and players, which he had planned to do if the deal with Brisbane went ahead.
 As he left the room, he remembered that the club doorman, Tommy Couch, had taken a liking to Nunan's jacket and had asked him if he could have it if he couldn't fulfill his commitments.
 So he returned and handed Couch the jacket.
-Nunan was then replaced by Alan McConnell, who returned to the role in his second stint as caretaker senior coach of Fitzroy Football Club in the 1996 season for the last eight games.
-At the end of the 1996 season, the Fitzroy Football Club merged with Brisbane Bears to become the newly formed Brisbane Lions Football Club.
+Nunan was then replaced by Alan McConnell, who returned to the role in his second stint as caretaker senior coach of Fitzroy Football Club in the 1996 season for Fitzroy's last eight games within the AFL.
+At the end of the 1996 season, the Fitzroy Football Club's AFL operations were taken over by Brisbane Bears, and Brisbane Bears then became Brisbane Lions.